fasterthanlime/cs322/documents/report/source/deliverable3.rst

 As mentioned before the `Coach` entity was an empty shell and not carrying any data.
 For the need of some queries and to reflect the CSV file ``coach_career.csv`` the `Coach` entry as been recreated and contains only denormalized data computed from the `CoachSeason` entities.

-It could also become a way to know is a `Person` has acted as coach in his career.
+It could also become a way to know if a `Person` has acted as coach in his career.

 .. literalinclude:: ../../sql/schema.sql
    :language: sql